BroadbandForum/usp-test/02-authentication-and-access-control.md

 ### Test Metrics

-1. The EUT sends an AddResponse with a oper_success element containing a new Device.LocalAgent.ControllerTrust.Role.{i}.Permission. object in step 1.
+1. The EUT sends an AddResponse with a `oper_success` element containing a new Device.LocalAgent.ControllerTrust.Role.{i}.Permission. object in step 1.
-2. The EUT sends an Error containing type 7006 - Permission Denied.
+2. The EUT sends an Error message containing an appropriate error code.

 ## 2.19 Permissions - Value Change Notification Allowed on Parameter